edvalas/DataRepProject/README.md

 ```

 ##Summary
-In doing this documentation API for my project , I have learned how to use github markdown for editing text and http request and responce methods like Get, Post and others.
-I hope this API is easy to read, understand and use.
+In doing this documentation for an API for my project , I have learned how to use github markdown for editing text files and the use of http request and responce methods like Get, Post and others.
+I hope this API is easy to read, understand and is useful as it is efficient.